iwaldman/ipfs-image-dapp/design_pattern_decisions.md

 Does not loop over arrays of undetermined length.

-Requires caller to specify an index when retrieving a specific image details.
-This reduces the chance of the gas cost exceeding the gas limit.
+Requires caller to specify an index when retrieving specific image details.

 Limits the length of user supplied data.
 Each string has a max length.

+These reduces the chance of the gas cost exceeding the gas limit.